The Flood Hazard

 Your Building Department can provide information about your property’s flood zone or on any property you may be interested in by contacting 561-768-0450 or visit the Palm Beach County Flood Zone Determination System.

-The Building Department has developed a new Flood Map overlay on Tequesta’s Street Map, which will enable a property owner or interested parties to determine the Flood Zone of individual properties.
+Flood Zone Information The Building Department has developed a new Flood Map overlay on Tequesta’s Street Map, which enables a property owner or interested party to determine the Flood Zone of individual properties (see below).
 This service is also available to Insurance Companies, Realtors and Funding Institutions upon request.
-Please contact us for more information at 561-768-0450.
+Please contact us for more information at 561- 768-0450.

 Check your Updated Flood Zone DesignationVillage of Tequesta residents can also now immediately view their current flood zone designation by clicking here.